5 Min ReadJanuary 29, 2024

 In addition, nearly 43% of consumers visited two dealerships when shopping for a vehicle with 47% seeking guidance from an expert before deciding on their purchase.
 Even as technology streamlines the buying process, shoppers still want to see, touch and test-drive a car before signing on the dotted line, and they’re doing it at car dealerships.

-4. Car Buying Is A Pain in the A …
+4. Car Buying Is a Pain in the A …

 Sometimes it seems like every story you hear about a friend or acquaintance’s car purchase is overwhelmingly negative.
 CDK wanted to find out if the data backed up that seemingly irrefutable truth.